xbrandx/smashit-milktea-info/README.md

 ### FAQ

 1. **Does the game collect any data?**
-   No, Smash the Milktea does not collect any personal data or usage analytics.
+   No, SmashIt: Milktea does not collect any personal data or usage analytics.
 2. **Will my game progress sync across devices?**
    Currently, progress is stored only on your local device.
 3. **How do I provide feedback?**